jellyrgb/jellyrgb/README.md

 ### About Me:
 - 👩‍💻 My name is Melina.
 - 🌱 I'm currently learning computer science.
-- 🇺🇸 I'm in the United States.
-- 🇰🇷 My nationality is South Korea.
-- 🩷 My favorite language is Java.
 - 🎮 I love to play hardcore games.
 - 💬 Pronouns: she, her